DarkCeptor44/vault/README.md

 ## Disclaimer

 - This project was made for personal use and learning purposes, there could be vulnerabilities.
-- Since the user's password is not saved it is up to the user to choose a secure password.
+- Since the user's password is not saved it is up to the user to choose a secure password and if anything happens (say it refuses to decrypt) the data is lost.
-- This project was made mostly in a private self-hosted Git instance and that's why there are few commits.
+- This project was made mostly in a private self-hosted Git instance and that's why there are only a few commits.

 ## License